jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 > For example, you may not be able to come up with a use case for manipulating a Location or a Trip just yet, or for that matter, an Unavailability.
 That is fine.
 A car may go on a Trip and have a start and end Location, and while it is booked, it is Unavailable for hire by someone else.
 But this does not mean that those concepts need to be subdomains in their own rights.
 Indeed, Unavailability has no meaning without the context of a Car, so it is probably not separate from a Car.

-So, Unavailability starts out as an entity of a Car, and Location can start out as two value objects of a Booking, i.e, PickUpLocation and DropoffLocation.
+So, "Unavailability" starts out as an entity of a Car, and "Location" can start out as two value objects of a Booking, i.e., "Pick up" location and "Drop off" Location.
 Trips could be a child entity of a Booking since you can do several of them during a Booking.

 As time goes on, and as you explore your product opportunities further, it is very common that subdomains both diverge (and split up) or converge (and merge together).
 This is very normal, and unavoidable, and unpredictable, and unknowable ahead of time.
 So we recommend that you don't try to second guess the future since it is likely to change as you move forward.